MicrosoftDocs/dynamics-365-intelligent-order-management/topics/intelligent-fulfillment-optimization.md

 | United Arab Emirates  | No order optimization. |
 |  United Kingdom | No order optimization. |

-Intelligent Fulfillment Optimization can be enabled as part of the order orchestration journey by configuring Intelligent Fulfillment Optimization provider as part of the Order Journey.
-Once it is enabled as part of orchestration flow, Intelligent Fulfillment optimization will read Fulfillment strategy, business constraints, order information during optimization process from Dataverse and immediately write back fulfillment plans to that specific Dataverse environment.
-Intelligent Fulfillment Optimization ensures that data is not persisted beyond the order optimization step in the micro-service.
+Intelligent Fulfillment Optimization can be enabled as part of the order orchestration journey by configuring the Intelligent Fulfillment Optimization provider as part of the order journey.
+Once it is enabled as part of the orchestration flow, during the optimization process Intelligent Fulfillment Optimization reads fulfillment strategy, business constraints, order information from Dataverse and immediately writes back fulfillment plans to that Dataverse environment.
+Intelligent Fulfillment Optimization ensures that data does not persist beyond the microservice order optimization stage.

-Intelligent Fulfillment Optimization uses Bing Maps to calculate closest fulfillment source to where order is being shipped.
-It uses Bing Maps to determine geo codes or latitude and longitude for the Fulfillment source address and shipping address on the order.
-It uses Bing Maps to calculate distance between two addresses (two geocodes).
-If road distance calculation is not enabled, it will use aerial distance between the two locations.
-Otherwise, it will use road distance calculation.
+Intelligent Fulfillment Optimization uses Bing Maps to calculate the closest fulfillment source to where an order is being shipped by determining geocodes or latitude and longitude for the fulfillment source address and order shipping address.
+It uses Bing Maps to calculate the road distance between two addresses (geocodes).
+If road distance calculation is not enabled, aerial distance between the two locations will be used.

-Bing Maps is a non-regional service and highly available service.
-Please refer to [Bing Maps terms of use](https://www.microsoft.com/en-us/maps/product) for additional information on this service.
+Bing Maps is a highly available, non-regional service.
+For more information, see [Bing Maps terms of use](https://www.microsoft.com/en-us/maps/product).

-Intelligent Fulfillment Optimization also uses Inventory Visibility Service provider to determine inventory on-hand for different products at different fulfillment sources.
-This can be turned on by configuring “use real inventory” on the Fulfillment strategy and on each specific fulfillment source where inventory needs to be looked up.
+Intelligent Fulfillment Optimization also uses an inventory visibility service provider to determine on-hand inventory for different products at different fulfillment sources.
+This feature can be enabled by configuring **use real inventory** on the fulfillment strategy and on each specific fulfillment source where inventory needs to be looked up.